top of page

 Cycling: 60 Miles

 Say good morning to the Chesapeake and Ohio Canal Towpath!
-Along today’s route you’ll pass aqueducts, locks, and remnants of Colonial and Native American settlements before reaching the iconic Paw-Paw Tunnel, one of the most significant features on the C&O. We cycle on, passing through Greenridge State Forest and Little Orleans before finishing our day at the lovely Country Inn Berkley in Hancock, Maryland.
+Along today’s route you’ll pass aqueducts, locks, and remnants of Colonial and Native American settlements before reaching the iconic Paw-Paw Tunnel, one of the most significant features on the C&O. We cycle on passing through Greenridge State Forest and Little Orleans before ending our day in Hancock, Maryland.

-We head out for our longest day of cycling, but not to worry, with a very favorable downhill slope you’ll just glide along with ease!
-In only 12 miles we reach Fort Frederick where you can explore one of the largest forts built by the English Colonists.
-Cycling on, you’ll pass lock after lock taking in the beautiful scenery along the Potomac as well as striking Cliffs that hang over the river at mile 17.
-After a trailside picnic, the trail comes within 2.5 miles of Antietam Battlefield ($20), and those interested can divert the short distance to explore the site of the bloodiest battle of the Civil War, but which ever path you choose, we’ll all roll into famous Harpers Ferry for our overnight stay.
+We being the day with a short shuttle to Fort Frederick, where you can explore one of the largest forts built by the English Colonists.
+Then it’s on the bikes enjoying the downhill glide and passing many of the historic canal houses and locks.
+After a trailside picnic, the trail comes within 2.5 miles of Antietam Battlefield ($20), and those interest can divert the short distance to explore the site of the bloodiest battle of the Civil War.
+Our day ends as we roll into famous Harpers Ferry for our overnight stay.

-We leave Harpers Ferry behind as we enjoy another day of cycling, meandering with the powerful Potomac and taking in the beautiful scenery as we make our way to Great Falls, a series of waterfalls, rapids and drops, which required significant canal construction in order to become navigable.
-As we cycle beyond Great Falls, the countryside begins wain and gives way to the buzz of our nation’s capital, Washington D.C.
-We’ll spend our overnight in Arlington where we’ll take you to historic Old Town Alexandria with lively restaurants, shops and nightlife.
+We leave Harpers Ferry behind as we enjoy another day of cycling, meandering with the powerful Potomac and taking in the beautiful scenery as we make our way to Great Fall, a series of waterfalls, rapids and drops which present significant challenges to early engineers in order to make it navigable.
+You’ll have time to explore Great Falls before we shuttle to our nearby hotel for the night.
+In the evening, we’ll venture out to historic Old Town Alexandria with lively restaurants, shops and nightlife.

 Cycling: 25 Miles

-Our morning begins as we finish up the last 9 miles of the incredible C&O Canal Trail, ending at Mile Marker 0.
-But our adventure continues for a while longer as we take in the sites of the US Capital by bike, making visits to the Lincoln Memorial, Washington Memorial, as well as a number of other highlights along the National Mall.
+This morning we’ll wrap up our last 15 miles on the incredible C&O Canal Trail, ending at Mile Marker 0 in Washington, DC.
+However, our adventure continues for a while longer as we take in the sites of the US Capital by bike making visits to the Lincoln Memorial, Washington Memorial, as well as a number of other highlights along the National Mall.
 After a wonderful afternoon of sightseeing we’ll shuttle guests back to IAD for travel to homebound or other destinations.

 $500.00Price